BU-Spark/ds-isd-reconciliation/dataset-documentation/DATASETDOC-sp25.md

 **What mechanisms were used to collect the data?**
 - City datasets downloaded from internal ISD systems and Boston’s open data portal
-- Student data provided by Boston University
+- Student data provided by ISD
-- SAM address data provided by the City
+- SAM address data provided by ISD
-- Registry of Deeds manually merged in via owner name/address

 **Sampling strategy?**
 No formal sampling.
-Data reflects full available records from ISD and BU for the Spring 2025 semester.
+Data reflects full available records from ISD and Spark!.

 **Timeframe?**
-Data was collected between Jan–Apr 2025.
 Historical data ranges from 2016–2025 depending on the dataset.

 ---